ONLYOFFICE/onlyoffice-chamilo/README.md

     zip onlyoffice.zip -r onlyoffice
     ```

-## Installing Chamilo ONLYOFFICE integration plugin
+## Installing ONLYOFFICE plugin for Chamilo

 The plugin has been integrated into Chamilo since version 1.11.16.